lunicorn666/sou-corpus/README.md

 ----------
 This repository contains cleaned and further processed versions of Swedish Government Official Reports - Statens offentliga utredningar (SOU).
 The documents are based on html versions from [Riksdagens öppna data](http://data.riksdagen.se) and cover the years 1994 to 2020.
+Details of the cleaning procedure are described in:

+> Luise Dürlich, Sebastian Reimann, Gustav Finnveden, Joakim Nivre and Sara Stymne.
+Cause and Effect in Governmental Reports: Two Data Sets for Causality Detection in Swedish.
+In Proceedings of the First Workshop on Natural Language Processing for Political Sciences.
+June 24, 2022.
+Marseilles, France.

 ## html/
 In contrast to the original html versions, the extracted files distinguish section headers and titles from text body.